myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-04T11:37:28.817Z
 >
 > Glad to see @microsoft.com here, I might make an additional investment in Microsoft

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-04T02:55:56.618Z
->
-> I will be releasing a package as early as this weekend that will allow you to use AT Protocol's Stream API easily in Dart/Flutter.
-Now I see a better solution for decoding the CBOR format data returned from the ATP server :)

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-04T02:25:39.599Z
->
-> リッチさん、やっほー！😎

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-05-04T01:53:56.362Z
->
-> Thx you too! 😁🤝

----
 <!-- MY-BSKY_TIMELINE:END -->